Just like humans, dogs can get cavities as well, but it’s pretty rare. Once they get it, it’s as painful and severe as human cavities.

 What Causes Cavities?

 Cavities rarely happen in dogs because their teeth are sharp and pointed, but human teeth are smooth and flat with some curves, which makes them vulnerable to bacteria accumulation.
-If your dog does get cavities, it’s usually one of the reasons below:
+In addition, If your dog does get cavities, it’s usually one of the reasons below:

 Low-quality dog food, especially ones with a high amount of carbohydrates along with fatty and sugary human food can cause cavities to develop.